Distance Learning FAQs

 Is there a deadline for application?

-DLP students please note that applications to study in the 2nd semester (from June to November 2016) will close at the end of May 2017
+DLP students please note that applications to study in the first semester of 2018 (ie January 2018) will close at the end of October 2017

 Who's the contact person for more info?